wp-plugins/bepro-listings/readme.txt

 You are done!
 If you prefer to manually install BePro Lisitngs, follow this [setup video tutorial](http://www.beprosoftware.com/documentation/setting-up-bepro-listings/)

+* If interested in payment features, you will need to install BePro Cart (FREE) from our website

+* If interested in notification features, you will need to install BePro Email (FREE) from our website

 == Frequently Asked Questions ==

 For our complete FAQ visit our [complete list](https://www.beprosoftware.com/documentation/bepro-listings-faq) on our website